-The manufacturer of the device hereby grants the right to use debugging techniques (e.g. decompilation) and making customer modifications of any executable linked with a LGPL library for own purposes.
-Note these rights are limited to the customer's own usage.
+The device manufacturer with this grants the right to use debugging techniques (e.g., decompilation) and make customer modifications of any executable linked with a LGPL library for own purposes.
+Note these rights are limited to the customer's usage.
 No further distribution of such modified executables and no transmission of the information obtained during these actions may be done.

-Advantech Czech s.r.o., Sokolska 71, 562 04 Usti nad Orlici, Czech Republic Document No. MAN-0045-EN, revision from May 4, 2020.
+Advantech Czech s.r.o., Sokolska 71, 562 04 Usti nad Orlici, Czech Republic Document No. MAN-0074-EN, revision from January 9, 2023.
 Released in the Czech Republic.